jcornaz/kondorcet/README.md

 // Compute and return the result
-// The result is an instance of Ballot wich contains the candidates ordered from the winners to the losers val schulze = poll.result() // Use the Schulze method my default
+// The result is an instance of Ballot wich contains the candidates ordered from the winners to the losers val schulze = poll.result() // Use the Schulze method by default

 // Eventualy get the result of other voting methods val condorcet = poll.result(CondorcetMethod)